-A. That although the notices of deficiency failed to correctly indicate the taxable years at issue, the statements of audit changes clearly apprised business tax for 1968 through 1971 and 1973, and he was not misled.
+A. That although the notices of deficiency failed to correctly indicate the taxable years at issue, the statements of audit changes clearly apprised petitioner that the Audit Division proposed increases to his unincorporated business tax for 1968 through 1971 and 1973, and he was not misled.
 The notices of deficiency therefore asserted tax for the years 1968, 1969, 1970, 1971 and 1973.
 (Matter of Wayfarer Ketch Corp., State Tax Comm., June 11, 1982.)